kpd19/Two_Pathogen_Evolution/README.md

 ## Summary

-This library contains code used in the manuscript titled Synthesizing Selection-Mosaic Theory and Host-Pathogen Theory to Explain Large-Scale Pathogen Coexistence in an Insect-Virus System.
+This library contains code used in the manuscript titled Synthesizing Selection Mosaic Theory and Host-Pathogen Theory to Explain Large-Scale Pathogen Coexistence.
 This paper uses data collected from field experiments and observational studies to explore the mechanisms supporting the coexistence of two viral morphotypes across populations of the Douglas-fir tussock moth.
 The model and analysis are implemented in R and Julia.

 ## Requirements and Setup